-To be accepted into the Medical Assisting program students must complete the following:
+To be accepted into the Medical Assisting program studen ts must complete the following: Be at least 18 and have a high school diploma or G ED Complete the Online Application Prove college readiness in reading, writing, & basic algebra Submit College Transcripts SAT scores (Within last 3 years) Schedule Accuplacer exam To prove program readiness students must achieve a score of 237 or higher in all 3 exam categories.
+Complete FASFA and/or determine other payment options Completion of eligibility process with local Career ink office.
+Schedule and attend an information session (prior to Orientation of the upcoming class)

-- \\\\\Be at least 18 and have a high school diploma or GED - \\\\\Complete the Online Application - \\\\\Prove college readiness in reading, writing, & basic algebra - \\\\\ Submit College Transcripts - \\\\\ SAT scores (Within last 3 years) - \\\\\ Schedule Accuplacer exam - To prove program readiness students must achieve a score of 237 or higher in all 3 exam categories. - \\\\\Complete FASFA and/or determine other payment options - \\\\\Completion of eligibility process with local Career Link office. - \\\\\Schedule and attend an information session (prior to Orientation of the upcoming class) - Information session- Students will receive an overview of the program and profession, receive all program documents, have them reviewed with them, and be given an opportunity to ask questions and have them addressed.
+- Information session- Students will receive an overview of the program and profession, receive all program documents, have them reviewed with them, and be given an opportunity to ask questions and have them addressed. - Students will not be accepted to specialty programs after the first day of the start of each program.